dell/karavi-resiliency/docs/INTEGRATION_TEST.md

       | ""         | "csi-vxflexos.dellemc.com" | "vxflexos" | "vxflexos" | "vxflexos,vxflexos-xfs" |
 ```

 The `@int-setup-check` is an annotation used in our test runner to have this run as a special test.
 The other scenarios will have `@integration` as the annotation to indicate that they will run scenarios on the cluster.
-In this specific case, as the `Scenario Outline` describes we want to validate the kubernetes cluster is good and ready to use.
+In this specific case, as the `Scenario Outline` describes we want to validate the Kubernetes cluster is good and ready to use.

 Under the `Examples:` we have the following which represents the testing parameters.
 These will be referenced in one or more steps:

 `| kubeConfig | driverNames | namespace | name | storageClasses |`

-Looking at the steps, the first step `Given a kubernetes <kubeConfig>` uses the `kubeConfig` parameter as a file path value to the kubeconfig file.
-If empty string is used, then the default `<user-homedir>/.kube/config` is assumed to the path.
+Looking at the steps, the first step `Given a Kubernetes <kubeConfig>` uses the `kubeConfig` parameter as a file path value to the kubeconfig file.
+If an empty string is used, then the default `<user-homedir>/.kube/config` is assumed to the path.

 Each of the subsequent steps will be executed per `Example` row.
 So, if we put it all together, then the setup test does the following:
-* Tries connecting to the kubernetes cluster using the kubeconfig found at `kubeConfig`.
+* Tries connecting to the Kubernetes cluster using the kubeconfig found at `kubeConfig`.
 * Checks if the required environmental variables are set.
 * Checks if the specified driverName is installed in the cluster.
 * Checks if the specified comma delimited string of `storageClasses` exist in the cluster.
 * Checks if there is a specified `namespace` existing in the cluster.
 This should be the namespace associated with the installed CSI driver.
 * Checks if the driver pods in the `namespace` have the expected CSI driver pods running, and the podmon sidecar is running.
-* Checks if it can access each node in the cluster, if so, it will copy over the scripts from `SCRIPTS_DIR` into a directory on the node.
+* Checks if it can access each node in the cluster.
+If so, it will copy over the scripts from `SCRIPTS_DIR` into a directory on the node.

 If the setup test does not pass for any reason, the subsequent `@integration` test scenarios will not be run.